-THE ACTION OF THE COMMISSION DE-OUNCED .- At a public meeting in Washington Tuesday night 1,000 persons were present Ex-Congressman George W. Julian, Representative Bright, of Tennessee, he toil to which they are subjected, that Gen. Young, of Georgia, and others, spoke on the political situation.
-They denounced the action of the electoral commission and countenanced resistance on the part of Democratic members to further the count, on the ground that the proceedings were voted for the electoral bill were relieved from their obligation to observe it.
+THE ACTION OF THE COMMISSION DE-NOUNCED.-At a public meeting in Washington Tuesday night 1,000 persons were present Ex-Congressman George W. Julian, Representative Bright, of Tennessee, Gen. Young, of Georgia, and others, spoke on the political situation.
+They denounced the action of the electoral commission and countenanced resistance on the part of Democratic members to further the count, on the ground that the proceedings were tainted with fraud and therefore those who voted for the electoral bill were relieved from their obligation to observe it.
 Resolutions to this effect were adopted.

-Hor Brood.-Tuesday morning a difficulty occurred at Winnsboro S. C tite for rum.
-He was a hopeless drunkard.
-Milford.
+Hor Brood.-Tuesday morning a difficulty occurred at Winnsboro, S. C., tween two young men named Fleming Milford.
 They came to blows, and finally a pistol was drawn by Milford.
-Mr. Mark Brown, the proprietor of the Winnsboro Hotel, here interfered and cudeavored to separate the parties.
+Brown, the proprietor of the Winnsboro Hotel, here interfered and endeavored to separate the parties.
 Milford then fired at Fleming, but the ball missing its mark struck Mr. Brown in the right shoulder, ranging downward, inflicting a painful but not a fatal wound.
 The ball was extracted by Dr. Aiken, of that place.
 At last accounts Mr. Brown was doing well.
 Milford has not been arrested.